dhurlburtusa/shortcuts/three.js/three_js-notes.md

   + May have multiple active cameras, each rendered to a different HTML canvas (e.g., to render the view of multiple players/characters in a game at the same time).
 I believe the scene graph can be shared (to be verified).
   + May use "entities".
 Entities could be things like a game character.
 It will have a 3D object (e.g., a Three.js Mesh) to be rendered.
 The 3D object could be the root of a tree of 3D objects that together represent the entire entity.
 It may have different LOD nodes to control which Mesh to rendered depending on proximity to the active camera.
   + Uses a physics engine to transform certain entities/3D objects.
+- Page Initialization:
+  + Asynchronously load all dependencies (e.g., glTF files, textures, etc).
+  + Initialize a world
+    * Composed of:
+      - The scene graph
+      - One or more views
+        + Composed of a camera, a canvas, and a renderer
+    * One scene per world.
+However, can have more than one view.
+May have one view per character